Community/Feral Cat TNR

 “Community Cat” is used to describe any free-roaming, outdoor cat.
 They are often referred to as “feral” cats even though some are not truly feral.
 Some community cats are not socialized with people, while others are friendly and may have been lost or abandoned by their previous families.
 Because they live outside, and are oftentimes fed and cared for by one or more neighbors, they’re called “community cats.”
 Community cats are protected under the City of Evansville Animal Control Ordinance as of July 2015.

-1. Trap the cat and bring it to us.
-(We cannot provide trapping services or pick up trapped cats.)
+Trap the cat and bring it to us.
+(We currently do not have the manpower to provide trapping assistance or pick up trapped cats.)

-• For the safety of the cat and our staff, all cats must arrive in a humane live-release trap.
+For the safety of the cat and our staff, all cats must arrive in a humane live-release trap.
+Here is some information on what traps are and how to use them.
 VHS has traps available to rent for a $60 refundable cash deposit, or you can purchase your own from any farm supply or pet store and use it.
 Each cat must be in its own individual trap.

-Bring up to 2 trapped community cats in on Tuesday or Wednesday mornings between 8:00 am – 10:00 am with no appointment needed.
+Bring up to 2 trapped community cats per household on Tuesday or Wednesday mornings between 8:00 am – 10:00 am with no appointment needed.
 Bringing more than 2 cats at once requires an appointment.
+We are only to fix 12 trapped cats a day.
+Please check our Facebook page ahead of time to make sure we are accepting traps during holiday weeks.

-1. Patients are held for one night after surgery to recover.
-Pickup is at 7:30 am the day after surgery so they can be returned to their community.
+Patients are held for one night after surgery to recover.
+Pickup is at 7:30 am the day after surgery so the cats can be returned to their community.

-• I Found a Cat.
-Is it Eligible for the Program?
+I Found a Cat.
+Is It Eligible for this Program?

 If the cat lives primarily outdoors, then yes!
 But first, check for 2 things.